Commercial Grease Trap Cleaning in BC: A Complete Guide

 A professional grease trap cleaning involves a thorough, multi-step process to ensure the entire system is clear and functioning correctly.
 The service begins with a complete pumping of all fats, oils, grease, and accumulated solids from the interceptor.
 This ensures that no residual waste is left behind to cause future problems or bylaw infractions.

 The process is more than just pumping.
 A qualified technician will scrape the walls and baffles of the trap, inspect its components for any damage, and ensure everything is in good working order before closing it up.
 This comprehensive approach guarantees your kitchen remains compliant and free from drainage issues.
 For a truly professional service, consider a sewer camera inspection to verify the condition of your outbound pipes.
+You may also find our article on Why is Proactive Drain Maintenance a Strata's Best helpful.

 Here is the step-by-step process you can expect from a Budget Heating and Plumbing Services technician: